Grand Duke Vladimir Alexandrovich of Russia: During three reigns

 Grand Duke Vladimir occupied important military positions during three reigns.
 He experienced battle in the Russo-Turkish War of 1877–1878, taking part in the campaign alongside his father and his brothers Alexander and Sergei.
 He fought against the Turkish troops as the commanding officer of the XII Corps of the Russian army.
 However, his military career interested him less than art and literature.
 In 1880 his father appointed him President of the Imperial Academy of Fine Arts.
 He also became a member of the Academy of Science and an agent of the Rumyantsev Museum.
 Grand Duke Vladimir was in the Imperial capital when his father was assassinated and succeeded by Alexander III in 1881.
 It fell upon Vladimir, who regained his composure more quickly than his brother, to announce their father's death to the public.
 Vladimir inherited his father's personal library, which the Grand Duke added to his large book-collection that was arranged in three libraries at the Vladimir Palace.
 (After the Russian Revolution of 1917 these books were sold off randomly by weight and currently form part of several American university-collections.)

 Although Alexander III was not close to Vladimir and there was a rivalry between their wives, he promoted his brother's career.
 The day after their father's death he appointed Vladimir as Military Governor of St Petersburg, a post previously held by their uncle Grand Duke Nicholas Nikolaevich.
-Vladimir served on the State Council and chaired the official commission that supervised the building of the Church of the Saviour, built between 1883 and 1907 on the site of the assassination of his father, Emperor Alexander II of Russia.
+Vladimir served on the State Council and chaired the official commission that supervised the building of the Church of the Savior on Blood, built between 1883 and 1907 on the site of the assassination of his father, Emperor Alexander II of Russia.

 Grand Duke Vladimir was a keen philanthropist.
 A talented painter himself, he became a famous patron of the arts.
 He frequented many artists and gathered a valuable collection of paintings and old icons.
 He later took a great interest in ballet.
-He financed the tour of Diaghilev's Ballets Russes.
+He financed the tour of Sergei Diaghilev's Ballets Russes.